-- Low debt-to-income ratio – Lenders may be hesitant to lend you money if your debt-to-income ratio is high.
+- Low debt-to-income ratio.
+Lenders might be hesitant to lend money if your debt-to-income ratio is too high.
 This ratio is determined by taking your total monthly recurring debt and dividing it by your gross monthly income.
 For personal loans, lenders usually like to see a DTI ratio of 36% or less.
 Still, even with a high DTI, you may qualify for a personal loan if your credit score meets a lender’s criteria, and you have both a solid income and credit repayment history.

 - Cosigner or collateral.
-If you have a bad credit score, you may need a co-signer with good credit to help you qualify for a personal loan.
+If you have a bad credit score, you may need a cosigner with good credit or collateral to help you qualify for a personal loan.

 How to pick the best personal loan

-Here are some tips that can help you identify a loan that fits your goals:
+Here are tips that can help you identify a personal loan that’s right for you:

 - Read the fine print.
-Make sure you understand each loan’s terms, conditions and interest rate, along with your monthly payment and all terms and potential fees.
+Make sure you understand your contract, your monthly payment and all terms and potential fees.

 - Read reviews.
-The internet is a treasure trove for reviews of various lenders.
-Reading product reviews can help you gauge the quality of each lender and what your experience might be like.
+Reading reviews of top personal loan companies can help you gauge the quality of each lender and what your experience might be like.